saminiir/saminiir.github.io/_drafts/2016-0x-xx-lets-code-tcp-ip-stack-4-tcp-data-flow.markdown

 Additionally, TCP is a bi-directional protocol, so it is possible to have the other end announce it has no more data to send, but stay online for incoming data.
 This is called _TCP Half-close_.

-The unreliable nature of packet-switched networks add additional complexity to the connection termination.
-For example, FIN segments can disappear or never intentionally be sent, which leaves the connection in an awkward state.
+The unreliable nature of packet-switched networks introduce additional complexity to the connection termination - FIN segments can disappear or never intentionally be sent, which leaves the connection in an awkward state.
 For example, in Linux the kernel parameter `tcp_fin_timeout` controls how many seconds TCP waits for a final FIN packet, before forcibly closing the connection.
 This is a violation of the specification, but is needed for Denial of Service (DoS) prevention.[^man-tcp]

 Aborting a connection involves a segment with the RST flag set.
 Resets can occur because of many reasons, but some usual ones are:

 1. Connection request to a nonexistent port or interface
 2. The other TCP has crashed and ends up in a out-of-sync connection state
-3. Malicious attempts to disturb existing connections[^tcp-rst-attack]
+3. Attempts to disturb existing connections[^tcp-rst-attack]

-Thus the happy path of TCP data transmission never involves a RST segment.
+Thus, the happy path of TCP data transmission never involves a RST segment.

 # TCP Socket API

 To be able to utilize the networking stack, some kind of an interface has to be provided for applications.
-The _BSD Socket API_ is the most famous one and it originates from the 4.2BSD UNIX release from 1983.[^tcp-illustrated-implementation] The socket API in Linux is compatible to the BSD Socket API.[^socket-man]
+The _BSD Socket API_ is the most famous one and it originates from the 4.2BSD UNIX release from 1983.[^tcp-illustrated-implementation] The Socket API in Linux is compatible to the BSD Socket API.[^socket-man]

 A socket is reserved from the networking stack by calling `socket(2)`, passing the type of the socket and protocol as parameters.
 Common values are `AF_INET` for the type and `SOCK_STREAM` as domain.
 This will default to a TCP-over-IPv4 socket.